haimbilia/BuyHub/readme.txt

     => 064666 - Admin: Getting multiple issues under threshold product section.
     => 064651 - Suggestion: To show the dimensions of the shipping package with the package name while adding a product from the seller or admin end.
     => 064679 - Buyer: Favourite label is showing instead of Wishlist under dashboard section.
+    => 064681 - Buyer: Invalid request is coming when the user clicks on the 'View more' button under Cancellation Requests section

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last